Vertical transmission

 Vertical transmission of symbionts is the transfer of a microbial symbiont from the parent directly to the offspring.
 Many metazoan species carry symbiotic bacteria which play a mutualistic, commensal, or parasitic role.
 A symbiont is acquired by a host via horizontal, vertical, or mixed transmission.

-Implications
+Fitness benefits

+Vertical transmission, passage of symbiotic microflora from parents to offspring, is common in species of animals which have parental care.
+There are fitness benefits in providing youths with established microorganism community early on.